bart7449/lecture2022a/README.md

 ## Course Information
 - This course meets for in-class lecture Fri 10:00AM - 1:00PM (Seminar room No.2 at KISTI KIUM).
-- For all inquiries related to this course, please contact dmseo@kisti.re.kr, kyongha@kisti.re.kr, gspark@kisti.re.kr
+- For all inquiries related to this course, please contact dmseo@kisti.re.kr, kyongha@kisti.re.kr, and gspark@kisti.re.kr
 ### Instructor
 This lecture will be conducted by three instructors who are involved in <a href="https://www.ust.ac.kr/prog/major/eng/sub03_03_02/IR/view.do?majorNo=32">KISTI campus</a>.
 <br>